 Electric motor narrow aisle trucks

-Class II forklifts are electric, narrow aisle models.
+Class II Forklift Classification Chart is electric, narrow aisle models.
 As the name suggests, Class II forklifts are designed with maneuverability that allows them to operate in tight spaces and narrow aisles.
 This class of forklifts is perfect for picking and putting away inventory, and these trucks provide users the ability to increase racking space without expanding their current warehouse.

 Toyota offers two Class II forklift models, and you can explore the unique features of each by clicking on the model name from the list below.